mozilla/rust-components-swift/README.md

 * Add its Rust code and `.h` files to the build for the `MozillaRustComponents.xcframework.zip` bundle, following the docs for the [`ios-rust` crate](https://github.com/mozilla/application-services/tree/main/megazords/ios).
-* Add the source for the component to this repository as a git submodule under `./external`.
 * If the component needs to dynamically generate any Swift code (e.g. for UniFFI bindings, or Glean metrics), add logic for doing so to the `./generate.sh` script in this repository.
     * Swift packages can't dynamically generate code at build time, so we use the `./generate.sh` script